ljiang09/ljiang09.github.io/blogs/pendleton_blog.md

 ![A motorized blackboard is utilized at the front of the lecture hall.](images/Pendleton_blackboard.jpg)

-_Image taken by Babcock David [12].
+_Image from the Wellesley College Archives [11].
 A motorized blackboard is utilized at the front of the lecture hall.
 To the right is the electric panel for the room, connected to the distribution board._

 <br />